-Belle Liang’s research explores positive youth development, including mentoring and relational health in adolescence and young adulthood, as well as youth purpose, technology, and social media.
-Her expertise extends to college access, gender and sexual orientation, social oppression, racism, whole person education, and student motivation.
+Belle Liang’s research explores positive youth development, including mentoring and relational health in adolescence and young adulthood.
+In particular, her work involves the development of youth purpose interventions, including those that are technologically mediated.
+She is currently leading the development of a web-based application for creating purpose profiles.
+Her expertise extends to college access, gender, social oppression, whole person education, and student motivation.

-Since Liang’s tenure at the Lynch School began in 2004, she has focused on developing purpose among youth from diverse backgrounds and understanding contextual influences, including positive relationships and how current political and environmental events shape their views of their future.
-She is also a licensed psychologist, an advisory board member for Western Europe Young Life, and a member of the National Mentoring Partnership, which seeks to provide young people with supportive relationships to thrive.
+Since Liang’s tenure at the Lynch School began in 2004, she has focused on growth-fostering mentor relationships among youth from diverse backgrounds and understanding contextual influences, especially as they cultivate youth purpose.
+She is also a licensed psychologist, and an advisory board member for a number of organizations that serve youth.

 Liang is a member of the American Psychological Association, the Society for Research on Child Development, and the Society for Research on Adolescence.